 On August 31, 2023, Vishay was notified by the U.S. Environmental Protection Agency ("EPA") of potential violations of the Resource Conservation and Recovery Act and the Solid Waste Disposal Act.
 The alleged violations relate to the handling, storage, inspection, and labeling of hazardous waste at Vishay's facility located in Columbus, Nebraska.
-Vishay has reached an agreement with the EPA, subject to execution of and finalization of the Consent Agreement, including the filing and ratification of the Consent Agreement by the Regional Hearing Clerk for EPA, Region 7, to settle this matter for a civil penalty of \$387,000 and committing to submit quarterly compliance reports to the EPA for one year.
+Vishay has reached an agreement with the EPA, subject to execution of and finalization of the Consent Agreement, including the filing and ratification of the Consent Agreement, including the filing and ratification of the Consent Agreement, including the filing and ratification of the Consent Agreement by the Regional Hearing Clerk for EPA, Region 7, to settle this matter for a civil penalty of \$387,000 and committing to submit quarterly compliance reports to the EPA for one year.
 Vishay admits no violation of any law or regulation under the agreement.
 The Company does not expect the matter or its settlement as proposed to have a material effect on its financial condition or results of operations.